ansidev/blog/src/pages/posts/2023-05-18-wezterm-cheatsheet.md

 ## Why WezTerm?

 I have used Alacritty for a long time.
+And it has several issues:

-However, Alacritty does not support tab.
+- It does not support tab.
+- It does not support splitting pane.
+This issue can be resolved by using tmux, however, I struggled with conflict key bindings since I use Neovim inside tmux.

 Recently, I switched to WezTerm

-- It supports tab.
+- It supports both tab and splitting panes.
 - WezTerm configurations is using Lua, which is also used for Neovim configurations.
 It's more flexible than Alacritty.
+- Since tmux is unnecessary, the key bindings issue can be resolved using Lua configurations.

 ## Configurations